"Why won't they do this???"

 This also failed, as Product Managers have no direct authority over the team.
 As a new team member building credibility, the PM was concerned about using it on administrative demands, too.

-Despite a month of asking others to do it, there was little progress on team buy in to using Jira.
+Despite a month of asking others to do it, there was little progress on getting team buy in to using Jira.

 If you want something done right, do it yourself.